FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Complexity Analysis and Stability

 \subsubsection{Time Mixing Stability}

 The time mixing matrix $W_t = \alpha I + (W \times W)$ incorporates a positivity constraint through the Hadamard square operation.
 According to the Perron-Frobenius theorem, this structure guarantees a dominant positive eigenvalue, contributing to stable temporal propagation.
 For applications requiring fully conservative dynamics, one could normalize $W_t$ by its maximum eigenvalue $\lambda_{\max}^{(t)}$ or impose unitary constraints.

-Notably, FlowMixer deliberately omits strict normalization to allow the model to capture both conservative and dissipative dynamics—a crucial capability for modeling real-world systems where energy may be gained or lost over time.
+Notably, FlowMixer deliberately omits strict normalization to allow the model to capture both conservative and dissipative dynamics\textemdash a crucial capability for modeling real-world systems where energy may be gained or lost over time.
 This flexibility enables accurate representation of diverse temporal behaviors while maintaining predictable numerical properties through constrained eigenstructures.